k3ii/git-cz/README.md

 The script supports the following options:

-- -a: Automatically stage all modified and deleted files before committing.
+- -a: Automatically stage all modified and deleted tracked files before committing.
 - -h: Display help information and usage instructions.

 ## Example